MLBazaar/BTB/README.md

 # Overview

-Bayesian Tuning and Bandits is a simple, extensible backend for developing auto-tuning systems such as AutoML systems.
-It is currently being used in [ATM](https://github.com/HDI-Project/ATM) (an AutoML system that allows tuning of classifiers) and MIT's system for the DARPA [Data driven discovery of models program](https://www.darpa.mil/program/data-driven-discovery-of-models).
+BTB ("Bayesian Tuning and Bandits") is a simple, extensible backend for developing auto-tuning systems such as AutoML systems.
+It provides an easy-to-use interface for *tuning* and *selection*.

-**BTB** is under active development.
-If you come across any issues, please report them [here](https://github.com/HDI-Project/BTB/issues/new).
+It is currently being used in several AutoML systems:
+- [ATM](https://github.com/HDI-Project/ATM), distributed, multi-tenant AutoML system for classifier tuning
+- MIT TA2, MIT's system for the DARPA [Data-driven discovery of models](https://www.darpa.mil/program/data-driven-discovery-of-models) (D3M) program.
+- [AutoBazaar](https://github.com/HDI-Project/AutoBazaar), a flexible, general-purpose AutoML system

 # Install